 Chronic Fatigue syndrome is an illness that consists of a constellation of symptoms lasting for many months.
 These symptoms are fatigue, joint problems, muscle tissue pain, trouble focusing, and trouble concentrating.
 It is sometimes related to a preexisting viral illness caused by the Epstein-Barr virus.
-There is no effective treatment in Western, allopathic medicine.
-But at The Raj Maharishi Ayurveda Health Spa, we’ve seen guests who have generally done well with an Ayurvedic approach and have had good results from Panchakarma treatments.
+While there is no established, effective treatment in Western, allopathic medicine, we have seen guests who have generally done well with an Ayurvedic approach and have had good results from Panchakarma treatments.

 From an Ayurveda perspective, chronic fatigue is often related to a disturbance of the digestion and an accumulation of ama, or toxins, in the physiology.
 This causes clogging of the shrotas—or channels—through which energy flows throughout the body.
 This blockage, or clogging, results in a lack of energy and enthusiasm.
 Those suffering from this condition should first have a work-up by their physician to make sure that there are not other causes, such as thyroid imbalance or adrenal imbalances.
 But in the absence of those factors, Ayurveda looks toward the accumulation of ama and poor digestion.